-Note: This page contains side effects data for the generic drug loperamide.
-It is possible that some of the dosage forms included below may not apply to the brand name Pepto Diarrhea Control.
+Note: This document contains side effect information about loperamide.
+Some dosage forms listed on this page may not apply to the brand name Pepto Diarrhea Control.

-As well as its needed effects, loperamide (the active ingredient contained in Pepto Diarrhea Control) may cause some unwanted effects.
+Along with its needed effects, loperamide (the active ingredient contained in Pepto Diarrhea Control) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - loss of appetite